-Portland, Oregon is continually thought of as the coolest cities to visit in the United States.
+Portland, Oregon, is continually thought of as the coolest city to visit in the United States.
 Being a foodie and culture freak, Portland has been on my radar for quite some time.
-Imagine how excited I was when a long-time friend, who has been a local for 8 years, invited me to visit her while I was on the West coast.
+Imagine how excited I was when a long-time friend, who has been a local for eight years, invited me to visit her while I was on the West coast.
 I jumped at the chance to visit Kim and Rick and spent 48 hours in Portland, Oregon!

 Delightful German Food

-At Gustav’s, we started with Mulligatawny and Bier Onion soup followed by Pretzel Fondue.
+At Gustav’s, we started our meal with Mulligatawny and Bier Onion soups, followed by Pretzel Fondue.
 The fondue was superb!
-For lunch, I had the Hungarian Chicken Jager, a breaded chicken cutlet covered in cremini mushrooms.
-It was topped with a Hungarian paprika sauce and paired with a bed of homemade spätzle.
-The dish was amazing but I could not begin to eat it all as the portion was huge.
-Our service was impressive, too.
-Being a lover of German food, I would definitely recommend Gustav’s.
-Save room for their Apple Strudel.
+For lunch, I chose the Hungarian Chicken Jager, a breaded chicken cutlet covered in cremini mushrooms.
+It was topped with a flavorful Hungarian paprika sauce and paired with a bed of homemade spätzle.
+The chicken was scrumptious, but I could not begin to eat the huge portion.
+Service at Gustav’s was impressive, too.
+Being a lover of German food, I would recommend it.
+Save room for the raved about Apple Strudel!